The Pillage of Rome (The Play)

 VIDERIC.

-This is a wise decision, since we are not certain of what to expect from the Romans any longer.
+’Tis a wise decision—for we are no longer certain what to expect of the Romans.

 ALARIC.

-Let us make the preparations for the march to Rome.
+Let us then begin our preparations for the march on Rome.

 VIDERIC.

-I shall inform the men of thy decision, my king!
+I shall inform the men of thy will, my king.

 SCENE V.